Ari La Sal Peak Elite Shimano review: a well-specced option that blurs the boundaries between trail and enduro

 Cons:

-Since receiving the bike, Ari has changed its name from Fezzari, with my bike still featuring the old name.
+Since I received the bike for testing, Ari has changed its name from Fezzari, with the test bike featuring the old brand name.

 Ari La Sal Peak hero